Sidney Horstmann: Horstmann Cars

 In 1913, Horstmann founded an automotive company, Horstmann Cars, which was later renamed to Horstman Cars.
 Car production ceased in 1929, by which time 1,500 or 3,000 cars had been made.

 He was responsible for developing a tracked coil spring suspension system known as the Horstmann bogie, which is used on many Western (particularly British) tanks, including the Centurion and Chieftain.
 He patented this system in 1922, some nine years prior to Dr. Ferdinand Porsche's similar system which was featured in many German tanks in the Second World War.
 The suspension company eventually became Horstman Defence Systems which (as of 2018) retains a site in Bath.

 Hadrill and Horstmann

-After the Second World War Horstmann formed a new electrical engineering company with G. C. T Hadrill, named Hadrill and Horstmann Ltd. They were most famous for the Counterpoise Lamps they produced, which are now collectors items.
+After the Second World War, Horstmann formed a new electrical engineering company Hadrill and Horstmann Ltd, with G. C. T Hadrill, who had owned Gartheiniog slate quarry.
+They were best known for the 'Counterpoise' lamps they produced, which are now collector's items.
 The company was acquired in 1955 by Simms Group, which also acquired Horstman Ltd. In 2019 the Horstman Holding Ltd. was acquired by Renk.